 How can I find out if it’s safe for me to travel?

 Before booking your holiday and taking out your travel insurance policy, you should check whether your destination is safe to visit.
-Keep eyes and ears open for travel warnings from the Foreign Commonwealth Office (FCO) and the World Health Organisation (WHO), as well as the press and local government communications.
-You can also check the FCO website for destinations listed as unsafe.
+Keep eyes and ears open for travel warnings from the Foreign, Commonwealth & Development Office (FCDO) and the World Health Organisation (WHO), as well as the press and local government communications.
+You can also check the FCDO website for destinations listed as unsafe.

 How do I make a travel insurance claim after a natural disaster?

 If disaster does strike while you’re abroad and you need to make changes to your travel plans, you should first contact your airline company and holiday provider to see if you’re entitled to compensation.
 If not, your next stop should be your insurer.

 In this case you should contact your insurer as soon as possible – they’ll generally have an emergency contact number.
 As with any kind of insurance claim, it’s best to have your policy number and details to hand to make the process easier.

 They’ll be able to tell you what the best course of action is – for example, visiting a certain hospital or facility for medical care or heading to the airport to catch a flight back home.
 Your insurer will also tell you if the claim you need to make will be covered.

 You may have to fill out a claim form, either on paper or online; some insurers even offer an app you can use to submit your claim.

 Compare travel insurance policies

 Finding the right cover is quicker and easier when you compare travel insurance quotes with MoneySuperMarket.
 All you need to do is tell us a little about yourself, your trip and the people who need cover and we’ll show you a list of deals tailored to your needs.